arduino/help-center-content/content/Arduino Cloud/General Cloud/Availability-of-Arduino-Cloud-in-different-countries.md

 * Sudan
 * Syria
 * Ukraine
+* United Arab Emirates
 * Zimbabwe

 Specifically, these restrictions apply:

-* You will be unable to use Arduino Cloud or purchase an Arduino Cloud plan.
+* You will be unable to purchase an Arduino Cloud plan.
-* Because some ancillary services used by Arduino Cloud block access to these countries, using Arduino Cloud is not possible even with the Free plan.
+* Because some ancillary services used by Arduino Cloud may block access to these countries, using Arduino Cloud may not be possible even with the Free plan.

 If you are in a different country or region and have issues accessing Arduino Cloud or purchasing an Arduino Cloud plan, please [contact us](https://www.arduino.cc/en/contact-us/).